Over 50,000 US users search for “productivity” in Google every single month.

 But here’s a fun fact for you.

 Productivity has always been a chore.
-The humankind has been dealing with maximizing efficiency while increasing impact for centuries.
+Humankind has been dealing with maximizing efficiency while increasing impact for centuries.

 We can validate this hypothesis by looking into Google Trends.
 But there’s something else that’s even more intriguing in this 5-year chart of users looking up productivity online: